CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Capture the script's context table in a local variable, where `...` is Lua's _varargs_ operator:
 ```
-local context = ...
+local script = ...
 ```

-Implement event functions in the context table, using the same name as the C# callback:
+Implement event functions in the script table, using the same name as the C# callback:
 ```
-context.OnPostprocessAllAssets = function(imported, deleted, moved, movedFrom)
+script.OnPostprocessAllAssets = function(imported, deleted, moved, movedFrom)
     print("Asset Postprocessing, imported count: " .. #imported)
 end
 ```

 You can omit unused, trailing arguments for clarity and brevity:
 ```
-context.OnPostprocessAllAssets = function(imported)
+script.OnPostprocessAllAssets = function(imported)
 end
 ```